gkpln3/FlightGearJoystick/README.md

 - Controlling the Airplane with JoySitck and sliders

 ## Design
-- implementation using **MVVM** design pattern
+- Implemented using **MVVM** design pattern.
 ### View:
 - A single Activity app with a connection interfacce and a Joystick to control the airplane.
 ### ViewModel:
 - Contains all the databining. hold a reference to the model.
 - Sends data to the model from the view when needed.
 ### Model:
-- hold the TcpClient to connect to the FlightGear Program
+- Holds the TcpClient to connect to the FlightGear Program
-- holds all the functions for controlling the aircraft
+- Holds all the functions for controlling the aircraft
-- the communication is made using a task queue and a threadPool to handle task execution. so each task is executed and sent to the client.
+- The communication is made using a task queue and a threadPool to handle task execution. so each task is executed and sent to the client.

 ## FlightGear Simulator